amacou/guard-coffeedripper/README.md

     gem install guard-coffeedripper

-Add it to your Gemfile (inside test group):
+Add it to your Gemfile (inside develop group):

     gem 'guard-coffeedripper'